 Jamie practices exclusively in the areas of personal injury and clinical negligence.
 His practice now primarily focuses upon claims involving catastrophic injury of substantial value.

-He is consistently ranked as a leading barrister for clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.
+He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “likeable, very approachable” with “an incredibly sharp mind”.

 Jamie has experience in all areas of clinical negligence practice, including those that appear below.
 For more details in relation of his expertise in the areas of practice that appear below, please click on the links under the “Specialist Areas” heading on this page.